 3) Tokyo, Japan

 It might be a megacity with some of the highest urban density in the world, but Tokyo is a wonderful place to run.
-Besides the area around the Imperial Palace and Yoyogi Park, the best places for a job are in the south of the city, notably the Tamagawa River Trail.
+Besides the area around the Imperial Palace and Yoyogi Park, the best places for a jog are in the south of the city, notably the Tamagawa River Trail.
 Even if you find yourself in a highly urbanized area, rapid and frequent public transportation makes it easy to get to a far-flung running spot without difficulty.
-But most importantly, it’s just a downright beautiful place to go for a jog.
+But most importantly, Tokyo is just a downright beautiful place.

 2) Kuala Lumpur, Malaysia